-As Laser Eye Surgery is one of the most commonly performed surgical procedure in the world, you are sure to hear some myths and conflicting information surrounding the ins and outs of the procedure.
+As Laser Eye Surgery is one of the most commonly performed surgical procedures in the world, you’re sure to hear some myths and conflicting information surrounding the procedure.

-The short answer to this question is yes, both eyes are usually treated within one procedure (whether it’s LASEK/PRK, LASIK or SMILE) that lasts around 15 minutes.
+The short answer to this query is no, you don’t have to wear a monocle.
+This is because both eyes are typically treated within one procedure (whether it’s LASEK/PRK, LASIK or SMILE), which lasts no longer than 15 minutes.

 Having your eyes treated in this way means a minimum amount of time spent both in surgery and in recovery.
-In fact, it’s common that most patients are able to return to normal activity the following day after surgery.
+In fact, the treatment is so swift that it’s common for most patients to return to normal activity the following day after surgery.

 Prof Reinstein answers: Do you treat both eyes at the same time?

-Professor Dan Reinstein explains a little bit more about the procedure and having your eyes treated, not on separate days, or at the same time, but one after the other.
+To help put this question to rest, expert laser eye surgeon Professor Dan Reinstein talks a little bit more about the procedure in the video below.
+As he explains, in Laser Eye Surgery, you have your eyes treated not on separate days, or at the same time, but one after the other.

-In the short video above, Prof Reinstein explains how the industry has changed and how that with today’s knowledge and technology, laser eye surgeons are better equipped than ever to assess the success of the treatment on one eye, before moving on to the other.
+As Prof Reinstein explains, the Laser Eye Surgery industry has changed significantly over the years.
+With today’s knowledge and technology, laser eye surgeons are better equipped than ever to immediately assess the success of the treatment on one eye, before moving on to the other.

-If you’d like to find out more about the details your procedure, it’s helpful to know that—depending on which treatment you need—they are going to vary ever so slightly.
-That being said, 96% of our patients have ReLEx SMILE or LASIK surgery, which you can find more about below.
+If you’d like to find out more about the exact details of your procedure, it’s helpful to know that each treatment is going to vary ever so slightly.
+That being said, 96 percent of our patients have ReLEx SMILE or LASIK surgery, which are both incredibly quick and safe treatments.

 So no matter what treatment you have, you shouldn’t be left with any type of optical imbalance.
 Of course, if this is something that concerns you, it can be discussed with your surgeon long prior to having the treatment or even making any commitments.